 - Fact checking.
-Help with identifying misinformation, disinformation and 'false facts'. - Help with reasoning.
-Many folk have trouble with reasoning- with hypotheses, evidence and truth.
+Help with identifying misinformation, disinformation and 'false facts'. - Help with cognitive biases.
+Many folk have trouble with reasoning-with hypotheses, evidence and truth.
 Indeed, one experiment showed that 50% of Harvard Physicians can commit the base-rate fallacy.
-(The base-rate fallacy is explained in Appendix B2.)
+(The base-rate fallacy is explained in Appendix C.2.)
 AI can help keep people on track.
+AI can construct proof trees from arguments and evidence.
+There are other relevant cognitive biases.
+For example, the phenomenon of confirmation bias suggests that almost everyone mistakenly favors evidence that supports their views, downplaying or ignoring disconfirming evidence.
+ML and LLMs do not cause this, but they can be used to counter-act it.
+For example, for patrons interested in balanced view of, say, climate change, librarians, using LLMs could find the confirming and disconfirming evidence.
+The librarian's role here would be part synergist, part sentry, and part educator.

-AI can construct proof trees from arguments and evidence. - There is the notion of Veritism, or truth-centered epistemology (Kitcher 2002; Nawar 2021), and from this the question arises of whether social epistemology needs to be veritistic.
+- There is the notion of Veritism, or truth-centered epistemology (Kitcher 2002; Nawar 2021), and from this the question arises of whether social epistemology needs to be veritistic.
 There is the need for input from philosophy.
 Once there is an acceptable answer to this, ML may be able to help. - There is the view, now becoming widespread, that Peer Review as used, for example, in scholarly publishing has failed.
 One proponent of this is Adam Mastroianni (Econtalk 2023).
 ML can do everything that peer review is supposed to do: check spelling, grammar, citations, diagrams and figures, calculations, originality, contribution to the research field, absence of plagiarism, etc.

-9.8 Robots
+11.8 Robots